 Education institutions can set up livestreams—broadcast either by themselves or by an influencer—to showcase events held throughout the year.

 In terms of real-life examples, Western Colorado University struggled to manage their marketing properly for quite some time.
 It wasn’t until they implemented brand templating software that they were able to keep their brand consistent and save their creative team loads of marketing time.

 Sometimes reading the stories of other universities can help shed more light on your own situation.
 Read Western Colorado's full case study and see if your creative team has had any of the same struggles.

-In summary, you'll need to incorporate the following tactics into your marketing strategy if you want to hit your enrollment goals:
+In summary, you'll need to incorporate the following tactics into your digital marketing strategy if you want to hit your enrollment goals:

 - Think mobile-first

 - Choose the right platforms

 - Answer key questions

 To push forward with creative and innovative marketing, the following trends are key: